-All comments of the first line are discarded in the character variable buf.
-The parameters L and beta of the stored configuration are stored in temporary variables OL, obeta, so that they can be compared with the values set by the user.
+All comments of the first line are discarded in the string buf by a call to getline.
+The parameters L and beta of the stored configuration are read in temporary variables OL, obeta, so that they can be compared with the values set by the user.

 If the user provides a seed, then her seed will be used for seeding.
-Otherwise RANLUX is initialized to the state read from the file conf.
+Otherwise MIXMAX is initialized to the state read from the file conf.
 Both choices are desirable in different cases: If the user wants to split a long simulation into several short runs, then each time she wants to restart the random number generator at exactly the same state.
-If she wants to use the same configuration in order to produce many independent results, then RANLUX has to produce different sequences of random numbers each time23.
+If she wants to use the same configuration in order to produce many independent results, then MIXMAX has to produce different sequences of random numbers each time24.
 This feature is coded in the lines: